 4. Don’t cook it cold.
 Remove your meat from the fridge before you prepare your BBQ – this way you’ll bring it back to room temperature before you cook it.
 Doing this will make the meat easier to cook all the way through without burning the surface to a crisp.

 5. One good turn deserves another.
 The caramelised crust takes longer to develop if you’re constantly flipping your meat over.
 Try and turn it just once or twice, and don’t prick the meat as the juices will run free – leaving it a little bit dry.
 Using tongs can help prevent you accidentally pricking your food.

 6. Be flavour of the month.
 You can really make your BBQs the stuff of legend by adding wood chips, giving your meat a smoky flavour.
 Simply throw a handful of Bar-Be-Quick Smoking Chips onto your coals once they’re hot.
 Experiment with whisky smoking chips for an even stronger taste, beech smoking chips to jazz up fish and vegetables or hickory smoking chips for pork and ribs.
 Mmm… delicious!

 7. Get up in your grill.
-Always start with a clean grill – our handy blog will show you how to do it stress free.
+Always start with a clean grill.
 Removing cooked on bits of food will give your meat a much better flavour, and giving your grill a good coating of vegetable oil before you start helps to stop your meat from sticking to it.